Services

 Once digitisation has been completed, the DCWA coordinator will contact the client to collect their collection items.

-To collect digitised content, custodians can utilise DCWA hard drives or provide their own digital transfer option such as cloud.
-Digitised content is held by DCWA until the collection owner has confirmed the files have been successfully transferred to their local storage solution.
+To collect digitised content, clients can utilise DCWA hard drives or provide their own digital transfer option such as cloud.
+Digitised content is held by DCWA until the client has confirmed the files have been successfully transferred to their local storage solution.
 It is encouraged to have files transferred within 30 days of receiving.
 Long term storage, preservation, management and discoverability of the digitised collections is the responsibility of the collection owners.

 Facilities